Hircinus/pixel/docs/Usage.md

 ### Buttons

-With a wide array of available colours, you can convey any message to your site visitors with stylized buttons:
+With a wide array of available colors, you can convey any message to your site visitors with stylized buttons:

 ```html
 <button class="blue text-white medium">Info</button>